ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 auto const [subscriptionElementAddr, edgeAddr, otherAddr] = event.GetTriple();
 // `subscriptionElementAddr` is sc-address of source or target sc-element
 // (listen it in sc-event).
-// `edgeAddr` is sc-address of removable sc-edge to or from `subscriptionElementAddr`.
+// `edgeAddr` is sc-address of erasable sc-edge to or from `subscriptionElementAddr`.
 // `otherAddr` is sc-address of source or target sc-element of `edgeAddr`.
 ...
       </code></pre>